 Down-loop stations should be programmed as BOP secondary, loop repeater (LRSS = "1" in MCR).
 In this mode, data received at the RSI input is delayed one bit time and output on TSO.
 When data is to be transmitted in this mode, the CPU should set $\overline{\text{RTS}}$ and SOM and load the first character into TDB.
 The $\overline{\text{CTS}}$ input is ignored in this mode.
 The transmitter waits for a received GA.
 When a received GA is detected, the seventh "1" is changed to a "0," creating a FLAG.
-This prevents the down-loop station from receiving a GA, reserving the line for the transmitting station.
-The TBMT output and status bit are set and transmitter operation proceeds in normal BOP operation, except that the NRZI encode logic is disabled.
+This prevents the down-loop station from receiving a GA, reserving the line for the transmitter operation proceeds in normal BOP operation, except that the NRZI encode logic is disabled.